 The word annuity in and of itself is an enigma.

-Does an annuity make sense for you and should you investigate owning an annuity?
+Does an annuity make sense for you, and should you consider owning an annuity?

-There are numerous reasons for owning an annuity, but the most often considered reason is using an annuity for income.
-Annuities possess an excellent feature; an annuity will guarantee income for as long as a person wants, even for an entire lifetime.
-If you are considering exploring an annuity and are interested in getting an annuity quote, here are a few simple rules.
+There are numerous reasons for owning an annuity, but the most common reason is using an annuity for income.
+Annuities possess an excellent feature; an annuity can guarantee income for as long as a person wants, even for an entire lifetime.
+Here are some key annuity features that are helpful to know.

-Annuities come in two basic flavors: those sold as securities and those sold as insurance.
+Annuities come in two flavors: those sold as securities and those sold as insurance.

 - Annuities contain guarantees.